JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 - :point_up: **Rule 1**: Have a unique instance of DatabaseQueue or DatabasePool connected to any database file.

-    This means that opening a new connection each time you access the database is probably a very bad idea.
+    This means that opening a new connection each time you access the database is a bad idea.
 Do share a single connection instead.

-    See, for example, [DemoApps/GRDBDemoiOS/AppDatabase.swift](DemoApps/GRDBDemoiOS/GRDBDemoiOS/AppDatabase.swift) for a sample code that properly sets up a single database queue that is available throughout the application.
+    See the [Demo Application](DemoApps/GRDBDemoiOS/README.md) for a sample app that sets up a single database queue that is available throughout the application.

     If there are several instances of database queues or pools that write in the same database, a multi-threaded application will eventually face "database is locked" errors.
 See [Dealing with External Connections](#dealing-with-external-connections).